-Seemingly most intractable, most vexed, hardest to remedy, is CO_2 & climate.
+Seemingly most intractable, most vexed, hardest to remedy, is $CO_2$ & climate.
 It's surprising then, that the solutions here are both economically and ecologically sensible, saving life & money to boot!
 Key, of course, is renewables: the sun shining on our cheeks, winds blowing overhead.
 Thus, a key question is, how to get from brown now - to a green soon, given inertia?
 What, will it take, to power the entire world off mainly solar & wind - with energy storage?
-Seen another way, given the lane imposed by CO_2 , how much solar is necessary to actually reach a Paris Climate aim of keeping all to under 1.5 degrees C of global heating?
+Seen another way, given the lane imposed by $CO_2$ , how much solar is necessary to actually reach a Paris Climate aim of keeping all to under 1.5 degrees C of global heating?

-Solar manufacturing capacity worldwide back in 2020 was then less than 1/10th, maybe nearer 1/100th what we'll need - to be building PV fast enough.
-In 2020 we'd made a little over 100 GW/year worldwide.
+Solar manufacturing capacity worldwide back in 2020, was then under 1/10th, maybe nearer 1/100th of what we'll need - to build PV fast enough.
+In 2020 we'd made around 100 GW/year worldwide.
 (Better than a puny 0.250 GW in 2010!).
-We've seen PV manufacturing becoming a low-margin, commodity business.
+We saw PV manufacturing becoming more a low-margin, commodity business.
 Decade of consolidation, wringing out costs, growing capacity, PV growth steepening; yet 2021 and then 2022 also saw rising inflation.

 By 2021, 9 out of every 10 PV panels was being made in Asia.
-Planet's biggest PV solar module factory in 2020 would be in Anhui, China: perhaps capacity for 60 GW modules by end 2023, each & every year.
-But given the economics, it's going up in 4 phases, to \$2.5 billion.
-From a standpoint of where we need to be on CO_2 in 2035, that's but a start.
-Just a beginning.
-Still wildly small, if we'll 'need' 60% of global electricity demand to be met from solar.
+Planet's biggest PV solar module factory in 2020 was in Anhui, China.
+Perhaps capacity for 60 GW modules by end 2023, each & every year.
+But given economics, it's going up in 4 phases, to \$2.5\$ billion.
+From a standpoint of where we need to be on $$CO_2$$ in 2035, that's but a start.
+Just is a beginning.
+Still is wildly small, if we'll 'need' some 60% of global electricity demand to be met just from solar.

-Without vastly ramping today's trends, on current growth rates, global PV capacity may be 'just' 400 GW/year ahead.
-That may seem strong - yet it's only an incremental increase in global PV installed capacity.
+Without vastly ramping, on today's trends, current growth rates, global PV capacity may be just 400 GW/year ahead.
+That may seem strong - yet is only an incremental increase in global PV installed capacity.
 It means we're growing far too slowly.
-On that rather steady incline, it would simply take too many decades to get to 60% of all electricity from solar.
+On that rather 'meh' incline, it would simply take too many decades to get to 60% of all electricity from solar.

-Given where we need to be on CO_2 and climate - solar must become very, very cheap energy.
+Given where we need to be on $CO_2$ and climate - solar must soon become very, very cheap energy.
 Wind too.
-So arguably, we also need Policy Changes now as well, for still faster ramping.
-It's a hand that CO_2 forced on us all.
-On carbon levels already over >400 ppm, and in the 2020s, nowhere near enough installed solar, nor manufacturing capacity to ramp solar and wind fast enough to 2025, hence policy changes are needed to speed matters.
-A growing China recently had the world's greatest existing installed solar capacity; the European Union was 2^{nd} and growing; the US third.
+So arguably, we need Policy now as well, for still faster ramping.
+It's a hand that $CO_2$ forced on us all.
+On carbon levels already over >420 ppm, and in the 2020s, nowhere near enough installed solar, nor manufacturing capacity to ramp solar and wind fast enough to 2025.
+Hence policy changes are needed to speed matters.
+A growing China recently had world's greatest existing installed solar capacity; European Union was $2^{nd}$ and growing; the US a sad third.
 As emphasized, none are yet anywhere near where they need to be.